cveldy/triplejump/README.md

 - Pin (Button) Mapping using GP2040-CE's [Web Configurator](https://gp2040-ce.info/#/web-configurator)
   - There is a catch: the firmware assumes a default pin mapping that the triplejump does not use.
 Until you've remapped the pins, you must hold down L1 instead of S2 (Start) when plugging in the controller to enter the configurator.
   - You could also short pin 1 to ground manually if you haven't installed the switches yet when setting up the firmware.
   - The correct mapping for the triplejump is shown below.
-[FIXME: Out of date]

 ![](./images/pin-mapping.png)